Best Webinar Software Reviews from a Webinerd

 ✗ On the expensive side for webinars after initial free period

-• Video Conferencing: Free until 2021 (then up to $12.99/mo per user).
-No webinar features but includes video meetings with up to 30 web participants, 24/7 support.
+• Video Conferencing: Up to $17.99/mo per user.
+No webinar features but includes video meetings with up to 200 participants, 24/7 support.

-• Webinar Lite: Free until 2021 (then $48/mo per user).
-All Video Conferencing features plus up to 50 attendees, screen sharing, live polls, Q&A, webinar recording, analytics, 24/7 support.
+• Webinar Lite: $48/mo per user.
+All Video Conferencing features plus up to 50 attendees, screen sharing, live polls, Q&A, webinar recording tool, analytics, 24/7 support.

 • Webinar Enterprise: $298/mo per user.
 All Pro features plus up to 1000 attendees per webinar, 24/7 support.